trummerschlunk/BigBlueBetterAudio/temp.md

 ### How to test

 #### in BBB
+Assuming you have a 3.1.
+BBB server with LiveKit in development mode, you can deploy the html5-client with our modifications.
+The connecting clients will have `Big Blue Better Audio` enabled by default.
+In `settings` you can switch back to `Standard Audio Filters` and compare.

 #### live audio on the web
 We set up a litte test page: https://bbba.4ohm.de